 Numbness replaced happiness.

-Needless to say that when all was said and done, I felt numb and not bonded to my son.
+Needless to say, when all was said and done, I felt numb and not bonded to my son.
 Instead of an intervention-free vaginal birth, I had a C-section.
 I was strapped to the operating table instead of holding my son after he was born.
 Instead of experiencing the flood of post-birth oxytocin, I was drained and numb from the heavy painkillers.
 Nothing about my birth felt fine.

 How To Move Past Your Birth Trauma